Skip to Content

 What is the most common cause of sudden hearing loss?
 Sudden hearing loss can be caused by a variety of factors, including infection, inflammation, trauma and exposure to loud noise.

 Symptoms of sudden hearing loss can include a decrease in hearing in one ear, a feeling of fullness in the ear, tinnitus (ringing in the ear), and dizziness or vertigo.
-The onset of symptoms can be sudden and may occur during everyday activities, such as listening to music or watching television.

 Infection: An ear infection can cause inflammation and swelling in the ear, leading to sudden hearing loss.
 For example, bacterial and viral infections can both cause sudden hearing loss.
-Prompt treatment with antibiotics or antiviral medication may be necessary to prevent further damage.

 Trauma: Trauma to the head or ear can cause sudden hearing loss.
 This can be caused by a blow to the head, a fall, or exposure to a loud noise.
 In some cases, trauma can cause damage to the tiny hair cells in the inner ear that are responsible for detecting sound waves.

 Autoimmune disorders: Some autoimmune disorders, such as lupus or rheumatoid arthritis, can cause sudden hearing loss.
-These disorders can cause inflammation and damage to the blood vessels and nerves in the ear - leading to hearing loss.
+These disorders can cause inflammation and damage to the blood vessels and nerves in the ear, leading to hearing loss.

-Ototoxic medications: Some medications, such as certain antibiotics or chemotherapy drugs, can be ototoxic - meaning they can cause damage to the inner ear and lead to sudden hearing loss.
+Ototoxic medications: Some medications, such as certain antibiotics or chemotherapy drugs, can be ototoxic, meaning they can cause damage to the inner ear and lead to sudden hearing loss.

 Meniere's disease: Meniere's disease is a disorder of the inner ear that can cause sudden episodes of vertigo, hearing loss, and tinnitus.
 The exact cause of Meniere's disease is unknown, but it is thought to be related to changes in the fluid pressure within the inner ear.

-Idiopathic sudden sensorineural hearing loss: In some cases, the cause of sudden hearing loss is unknown and it is classified as idiopathic.
 It is thought that idiopathic sudden sensorineural hearing loss may be related to a viral infection, blood vessel problems, or immune system disorders.

 What is sudden hearing loss?